iqbalyarkhan/old-website/content/2020-05-10--Binary-Tree-Problems.md

 The naive approach would be to ignore that there's a parent pointer and keep traversing in in-order fashion and when you get to the node you were interested in, you'd record the next node and return.
 However, this requires $O(N)$ time.

-A better approach is to break this down into possible combinations and see then figure out the successor.
+A better approach is to break this down into possible combinations and then figure out the successor.
 Here are the possible scenarios:

 1. The node is a leaf, it has no left or right children.
-This too can have 2 cases:
+This can have 2 cases:
     a.
 The leaf is a left-child: in this case the successor is the parent.
 Example: node 6
     b.
 The leaf is a right-child: in this case the successor is the parent after we move up from a left child.
 Example: node 3.
 Move to node 3's parent 9.
 Does 9 have a parent?
 Yes: 11.
 Is 9 the left child of 11?
 Yes.
 Then the successor to 3 is 11.
 2. The node is not a leaf and has right child: Move to the right-subtree and find the node that has no left children, that node is the successor.
 Example: 11.